homezhan/artoolkit-docs/Marker_Training/marker_training.md

 ![Marker Dimensions][Markerdimensions]

 The inner 50% of the marker is interpreted as the marker image by ARToolKit, as per the image at right.
-Note that the image can be colour, white on black or black on white, and it can extend into the border region.
-Remember that the part of the image outside the inner 50% will be ignored by ARToolKit though, and also be sure not to extend too far into the border, or else ARToolKit might not recognise the marker at all when its at a very oblique angle to the camera.
+Note that the image can be color, white on black or black on white, and it can extend into the border region.
+Remember that the part of the image outside the inner 50% will be ignored by ARToolKit though, and also be sure not to extend too far into the border, or else ARToolKit might not recognize the marker at all when its at a very oblique angle to the camera.

 Even easier to use is [Julian Looser's web-based marker generator][2].